Australian Performing Arts Collection: History

 Established in 1975, the collection was originally known as Performing Arts Museum (PAM) and was planned as part of the Melbourne Arts Centre while that building was being complete.

 Roy Grounds had been appointed to design the Melbourne Arts Centre in 1959, and although he is said to have intended for a performing arts museum to be part of the building, he did not include a space for one in his original design brief.
 Instead, he had included a series of display cabinets around the building's foyers which would house collections.

 In 1975, a committee was set up to advise on the sources and types of material to be included in PAM.
 At the time, the museum's name had not been finalised, and suggestions included Museum of the Performing Arts, Stage Museum, or Performing Arts Museum, with the later being decided upon in 1977.

 The Performing Arts Museum was officially launched by Premier Sir Rupert Hamer on 30 October 1978 with a display held at the nearby National Gallery of Victoria (NGV), where George Pusak, managing director of Mobil Oil, gave a cheque of $300,000 towards the museum's establishment.

 The NGV also hosted PAM's first major exhibition in 1981, before PAM officially opened in 1982 with early exhibitions on Dame Nellie Melba and Bourke Street.
 In its first year the museum had 47,000 visitors, four major exhibitions, six smaller exhibitions, and also showed exhibits in the buildings foyer.
+The Director in the first decade (1984-93) was noted theatre historian Frank van Straten, who had begun as Archivist in 1979.

 Now officially known as the Australian Performing Arts Collection (APAC), the collection continues to be expanded, and exhibitions created by or featuring collections from APAC have toured nationally and internationally.

 In August 2022, incoming Melbourne Arts Centre CEO Karen Quinlan announced plans to further showcase the Australian Performing Arts Collection and loan the collection to other Australian institutions.